Mexican funeral homes face 'horrific' unseen coronavirus toll

 That would be roughly two and a half times the government’s official COVID-19 death tally in Mexico City, published on Monday, of 32 fatalities per day in the first week of May.

 Excess mortality figures are a recognized means of determining the impact of a pandemic, he said, adding Mexico’s “severe underestimation” of the death toll did not indicate a conspiracy by the government to suppress numbers.
-“It’s a consequence of not doing enough tests,” he said.
+“It’s a consequence of not doing enough tests,” Macias said.

 Data from funeral homes and death registries has contradicted official coronavirus death tolls in other nations across the globe, including in Italy and Indonesia.